 The Company has a 40% ownership interest in dpiX Holding LLC ("dpiX Holding"), a four-member consortium that has a 100% ownership interest in dpiX LLC ("dpiX"), a supplier of amorphous silicon based thin film transistor arrays for digital flat panel image detectors.
-In accordance with the dpiX Holding Agreement, net profits or losses are allocated to the members, in accordance with their ownership interests.
+In accordance with the dpiX Holding operating agreement, net profits or losses are allocated to the members, in accordance with their ownership interests.

 The equity investment in dpiX Holding is accounted for under the equity method of accounting.
 When the Company recognizes its share of net profits or losses of dpiX Holding, profits or losses in inventory purchased from dpiX are eliminated.
-During the three months ended December 29, 2017 and December 30, 2016, the Company recorded (loss) and income on the equity investment in dpiX Holding of \$(0.7) million and \$0.3 million, respectively.
+During the three months ended March 30, 2018 and March 31, 2017, the Company recorded income on the equity investment in dpiX Holding of \$3.8 million and \$0.3 million, respectively.
+During the six months ended March 30, 2018 and March 31, 2017, the Company recorded income on the equity investment in dpiX Holding of \$3.1 million and \$0.4 million, respectively.
 Income and loss on the equity investment in dpiX Holding is included in other income (expense), net in the condensed consolidated statements of earnings.
-The carrying value of the equity investment in dpiX Holding, which was included in investments in privately-held companies on the condensed consolidated balance sheets, was \$47.8 million and \$50.0 million at December 29, 2017 and September 29, 2017, respectively.
+The carrying value of the equity investment in dpiX Holding was \$48.7 million and \$50.0 million at March 30, 2018 and September 29, 2017, respectively, and comprises the majority of the Company's investments in privately-held companies on the condensed consolidated balance sheets of \$51.7 million and \$52.3 million at March 30, 2018 and September 29, 2017, respectively.

-During the three months ended December 29, 2017 and December 30, 2016, the Company purchased glass transistor arrays from dpiX totaling \$6.6 million and \$8.4 million, respectively.
+During the three months ended March 30, 2018 and March 31, 2017, the Company purchased glass transistor arrays from dpiX totaling \$5.4 million and \$3.7 million, respectively.
+During the six months ended March 30, 2018 and March 31, 2017, the Company purchased glass transistor arrays from dpiX totaling \$12.0 million and 12.0 million, respectively.
 These purchases of glass transistor arrays are included as a component of inventories on the condensed consolidated balance sheets or cost of revenues-product in the condensed consolidated statements of earnings for these fiscal years.

-As of December 29, 2017 and September 29, 2017, the Company had accounts payable to dpiX totaling \$3.3 million and \$3.4 million, respectively.
+As of March 30, 2018 and September 29, 2017, the Company had accounts payable to dpiX totaling \$3.5 million and \$3.4 million, respectively.

 In October 2013, the Company entered into an amended agreement with dpiX and other parties that, among other things, provides the Company with the right to 50% of dpiX's total manufacturing capacity produced after January 1, 2014.
 The amended agreement requires the Company to pay for 50% of the fixed costs (as defined in the amended agreement), as determined at the beginning of each calendar year.
-As of December 29, 2017, the Company did not yet have a fixed cost commitment related to this credit agreement.
 In January 2018, the fixed cost commitment was determined and approved by the dpiX board of directors to be \$16.3 million for calendar year 2018.
+As of March 30, 2018, the Company had fixed cost commitments of \$12.2 million related to this credit agreement remaining for calendar year 2018.
 The amended agreement will continue unless the ownership structure of dpiX changes (as defined in the amended agreement).